bamlab/dev-standards/react-native/react/enable-overflow-android.mo.md

 ## Prerequisites

-Our setup will include one child view that we want rendered as such:
+Our setup will include one child view that we want rendered on top of its MapView neighbour:

 ![Without uncle](../../assets/withoutUncle.png)